-The backup client uses the backup selection and profiling settings to determine which files and folders will be backed up.
+The ESE Agent uses the backup selection and profiling settings to determine which files and folders will be backed up.

 To understand the limitations in this process, take note of the following terms:

 - Storage device: In the context of Redstor data backups, a physical disk or a UNC network storage location.

 - Volume: A single accessible storage area resident on one or more partitions of one or more physical disks (a.k.a. a logical drive or a "mount").
 A single volume can therefore span multiple physical disks and a single physical disk can contain multiple volumes.

 - Drive letter: As one of the methods of making the file system (the logical and hierarchical grouping of data) on a volume accessible, the Windows operating system assigns a drive letter to it, e.g. C:, D:, E:, etc.

 - Mount point: A reference in a volume that points to another volume.

 The limitations are:

 - During the backup process, up to four volumes on four different storage devices on can be backed up in parallel.

 - However, when two or more volumes share the same storage device, these volumes will be processed consecutively.